Color space

 Färghantering för fotografer, Adobe rgb.

-Fig 5 Adobe RGB av often referred to as a standard color space for photography.
+Fig 5 Adobe RGB is often referred to as a standard color space for photography.
 The color space is bigger than sRGB but even so we can see that quite a lot of the greens and the yellows still are outside the gamut.

 Färghantering för fotografer, ProPhoto RGB.